HTTP-RPC/Kilo/template-reference.md

 * {{!_comment_}} - provides non-rendered informational content

 Each of these marker types is discussed in more detail below.

-Nested values can be referred to by path; e.g. "name/first".
-A literal slash or backslash character can be used in a variable or section name by escaping it with a leading backslash.

 ## Variables
 Variable markers inject a named value from the data dictionary into the output.
 For example: